JrVerbiest/jrverbiest.github.io/README.md

   In the thesis, a numerical model (Finite-Difference Time-Domain method) was written in C on a Linux platform.

+  Followed extra courses in

+  - Biomedical engineering:
+    - Human Physiology;
-  Followed extra courses in biomedical and energy engineering: Human Physiology, Biology and Biochemistry of Human Systems, including Human Biotechnology, Biomedical Measurements and Stimulation, transport Phenomena in Biological systems, Finite Elements for magnetic fields and optimisation.
+    - Biology and Biochemistry of Human Systems, including Human Biotechnology;
+    - Biomedical Measurements and Stimulation;
+    - Transport Phenomena in Biological systems.

+  - Energy engineering:
+    - Finite Elements for magnetic fields and optimisation.

 - **Master of Science in Industrial Engineering (MSc, Ing.)**, Cum Laude, electricity option Electronics specialisation telecommunication, Institute for Higher Education in the Sciences & the arts, De Nayer Institute, Sint-Katelijne-Waver, Belgium, 1999